mondayrain/mondayrain.github.io/README.md

 # larissafeng.me

-Portfolio website, started at [Ladies Learning Code](http://ladieslearningcode.com/) Hackapalooza, and always a work in progress.
+My website - at times an attempt at a portfolio, at other times a simple contact page.
+Always a work in progress.